Crypto Taxes in the United Kingdom

 The HMRC (Her Majesty's Revenue and Customs) has released fairly comprehensive guidelines for filing taxes on cryptocurrency in the U.K..
 The tax regulations cover crypto trading, payments, income, mining, gifts, and business activity.
 Be sure to check this site for this tax year's filing deadlines.

 The HMRC defines three types of crypto assets: exchange tokens (currency coins like bitcoin), utility tokens (tokens issued by a business with utility uses), and security tokens (tokens that represent a form of equity in a business).

 The report’s guidelines apply to all forms of crypto, but it also acknowledges that for utility and security tokens, “different tax treatment may need to be adopted.”
 However, they have not clarified yet that these different kinds of tokens are treated differently.

 Crypto is not considered currency or money but rather an asset.
 The HMRC recognizes that most individuals hold crypto as personal investment, and they will pay capital gains tax when they “dispose” of the crypto — see below.

 You can use cryptocurrency tax software to calculate and report your crypto taxes in the United Kingdom.

-You only have to pay capital gains tax on overall gains above the annual exempt amount of £12,000 (for the year 2019–2020).
-If your total assets sold was over 4x this amount (£48,000), you still need to report the gains on your tax return regardless of the gains amount.
+You only have to pay capital gains tax on overall gains above the annual exempt amount.
+If your total assets sold were over 4x this amount, you still need to report the gains on your tax return regardless of the gains amount.